 Likewise, we know an increasing number of garden owners who prefer to link several rain collection barrels together.

 If you’re planning to do the same, you’ll need to look for an option which offers an outlet to attach a linking hose.
+One or two spigots also makes a difference.

 As gardening equipment goes, a rain barrel is a relatively benign product, but that doesn’t come with its own potential hazards.